alexrmann/markdown-tutorial/README.md

 ### Issue and user linking

-Adding an issue number like #1 and @user tags will provide GitHub specific links that are not part of the standard Markdown syntax.
+Adding an issue number like #1 and @alexrmann tags will provide GitHub specific links that are not part of the standard Markdown syntax.